gill-gemini/profanitycheckapi/README.md

   `POST`

   https://scancontent.herokuapp.com `/scancontent`
+  * **Data Params**
+    * **Body** Binary of the txt file

-  This endpoint returns True , if there are obsene words in the file and an array of obsene words which were found in the file.
+  This endpoint returns a boolean value and a List.
+If there are obsene words in the file and an array of obsene words which were found in the file.

   * **Success Response:**
     * **Code:** 200 <br />